 You must fill out and return the request for a Deferred Finding (under the forms tab), or request a court hearing, within 15 days from the date your ticket was issued if you want to request a Deferred Finding.

-• Can I mitigate or contest my ticket by mail instead of appearing
+Can I mitigate or contest my ticket by mail instead of appearing in court?